 Blue Carbon's Carbon and Land Deals in Africa

 On 6 December 2023, Blue Carbon, a private company based in Dubai, signed a Memorandum of Understanding (MOU) with Niger State, the largest state in Nigeria, at COP28 in Dubai.
 The signing ceremony involved Mohammed Umaru Bago, the Governor of Niger State, and Sheikh Ahmed Dalmook Al Maktoum, Chairman of Blue Carbon, as well as the young member of Dubai’s ruling royal family.
-This MoU arranges for the planting of one billion trees on 760,000 hectares of land in the state, focusing on carbon sequestration for climate change mitigation, sustainable development, and economic growth ( carbon -sign-pact-on-tree-planting/">The Guardian, 2023).
+This MoU arranges for the planting of one billion trees on 760,000 hectares of land in the state, focusing on carbon sequestration for climate change mitigation, sustainable development, and economic growth (The Guardian, 2023).
 Blue Carbon has also signed MoU’s for similar deals with the governments of Angola, Kenya, Tanzania, Uganda, Zambia, and Zimbabwe (Fern, 2023).

 Billion-Trees-750x430